Materialize lets you ask questions about your data, and then get low-latency, correct answers, even as the underlying data changes.

 By contrast, Materialize offers joins in a SQL interface - including complicated multiple-way (e.g. 6-way, 12-way) joins across disparate data sources.

 Materialize provides a single element in the most common programming language.
-Lower the burden on your data platform team and reuse skills from traditional SQL-based data warehouses.
+Lower the burden on your data platform team and reuse skills from traditional SQL queries and applications.

 We support the TPC-H benchmark - a standard built for industry-wide relevance, large data volumes, and high query complexity - with incremental updates.